Fraud Blocker

 3. Visit Place Hassan II

-Place Hassan Ii Tetouan
+Place Hassan II Tetouan

 Positioned between the Ensanche district and the Medina, Place Hassan II is Tetouan’s main square.
 It’s home to the Royal Palace, built in 1980, which brings a notable military presence to the area.
 The square is also distinguished by its unique Art Nouveau-style lighthouses in green and white, mirroring Tetouan’s common color palette.
-Close by, El Yalae Square offers additional charm and is worth exploring.

 4. Visit Mulay El Mehdi yard

-Place Hassan Ii Tetouan
+Place Hassan II Tetouan

 While wandering through Ensanche, don’t overlook Mulay El Mehdi yard.
 This lively circular square features vibrant bars and a central roundabout filled with palm trees.
 One of its most eye-catching features is the Iglesia de Nuestra Señora de las Victorias Church, a bright yellow building that, although closed, stands out dramatically against the other white buildings in the square with its intense color.